jaczanet/Expenses/README.md

 <!-- General project description -->

 Personal expenses tracking application with a minimalistic yet modern design.

 Time to find out where the money goes.

 ## Team members

 <!-- Division of work among team members -->

-- [Jacopo Zanetti][1]: Focus on Data and Domain Layers, and realization of Class diagrams
+- [Jacopo Zanetti][1]: Focus on Data and Domain Layers, realization of Class diagrams
 - [Enerel Tumurkhuu][2]
 - [Gabriel Concepcion][3]